bradyvolk/ewb-dig-ag-site/README.md

 # Dig Ag React App

-This website serves as a informational guide and documentation source for Digital Agriculture, a subteam within Cornell University's "Engineers Without Borders"
+This website serves as an informational guide and documentation source for Digital Agriculture, a subteam within Cornell University's "Engineers Without Borders"
 Project team.